Fates-List-Archive/apidocs/docs/staff-guide/info.md

 Translate may miss context**
 - Ask another staff reviewer for help
 - Unclaim the bot and ping the Staff role asking someone to translate the bot (*the Staff role, not everyone*)

+## Prefix Changes

+Do not deny bots for not supporting custom prefixes.
+This is a suggestion.
+Instead mute the bot on the support server after approval and adding to the main server.

+**Same goes will any other suggestions in the rules**